uw-advanced-robotics/aruw-mcb/README.md

 scons run-tests
 ```

+### VSCode extensions that we use
+Go to the VSCode extension marketplace and install "Auto Snippets" by andreasxp.
+This will help with creating new files in our codebase.

 ### Returning to the development environment

 **You will need to run `pipenv shell` from this directory _every time_ you open a new terminal,